Black diamond Vs Black Moissanite, Is Moissanite a new term to you?

-We have come a long way till then in testing any gem that looks like a black diamond.
+We have come a long way in testing any gem that looks like a black diamond.
 And we tell you for a fact that any gem can be sold as a natural black diamond.
-And if its selling price is priced at less than $50 per Carat or less, there is a big question mark in its integrity to be a natural black diamond (enhanced).
-You can get natural black diamond 1 carat price as low as $100-200.
+And if its selling price is priced at less than $50 per Carat or less, there is a big question mark about its integrity to be a natural black diamond (enhanced).
+You can get a natural black diamond 1-carat price as low as $100-200.

 What is a Moissanite?

 Moissanite is indeed a Natural, Genuine Stone that is so rare in Nature that only a few small pieces still exist.
 It was first discovered in Canyon Diablo in a Meteorite in 1893, by Dr. Henri Moissan, who at the time mistook the stone for a Diamond.

 It is discovered later to be a new mineral similar to Diamonds, but at the same time, awfully different in many, many ways!
 Later it’s found that Moissanite is made in the lab.
 And so that is the reason Charles and Colvard start SIC (silicon carbide single crystal of the highest quality) to make the cut and polish Moissanite.
 You can explore diamond 4cs which is most important to find out about the real diamond.